 How to claim and edit your local knowledge panel

 Here’s how you can claim your Google local knowledge panel.

-Login to your Google Account.
+Log in to your Google account.

 Search for your business and find your knowledge panel.

 Click on “Claim this knowledge panel” at the bottom of the panel.

 - Sign in to the Google Account linked to your knowledge panel.

 - Search for your business on Google and find the relevant panel.

 - At the top of the panel, click Suggest an edit (or Suggest edits on mobile)